HEX0DAYS/FlipperZero-PWNDTOOLS/README.md

 # We  need now to transfer the .faps on the flipper and everything will work

-- You can download the Deauther V2.6.0 .faps from <a href="https://github.com/HEX0DAYS/FlipperZero-CONVERT/blob/5b3c00dce5286211581b37c7cee997f71d05a80d/Deauther2.6.0_FAPS/ESP8266_B4_Wifi_Deauther.fap">HERE</a> (Already compiled) and put on applications/GPIO/ on the SD-Card of your Flipper Zero.
+- You can download the updated to api 6.1 Deauther V2.6.0+ .faps from <a href="https://github.com/HEX0DAYS/FlipperZero-PWNDTOOLS/releases/download/2.6.0%2B/ESP8266_B_Wifi_Deauther.fap">HERE</a> (Already compiled) and put on applications/GPIO/ on the SD-Card of your Flipper Zero.
 Then plug the SD-card on your flipper, the esp8266 board on the flipper, go on Applications/GPIO and then you can run the version 2.6.0 the Deauther with everything working, <b>IMPORTANT</b> When you open the app, let the Esp8266 finish to scan, wait for the blue LED to go off, once it is off you can click on the other things, otherwise, the app will crash. every time the deauther is started it will start an automatic scan, remember not to touch anything while it does its startup scan.

 # How to upgrade your Deauther's attacks